-This topic contains 4 replies, has 4 voices, and was last updated by Kerry Atkinson .
+- This topic has 4 replies, 4 voices, and was last updated by .

 [color=#6699ff][size=1]I have always been a very good student- 3.9 GPA and always on honor roll.
 I’m the kind of person who gets a job a week after their 16th birthday and pays for all the things many teens are given – ipods, cars, computers, etc. – with my own money.
 I’m definately NOT the kind of teenager you’d see walking through the halls with a huge belly a few months from giving birth.
 But now stop.

 People are so quick to judge and say a pregnant teen is an irresponsible teen, a neglected teen, and problem teen.
 That’s so untrue!
 Making the decision to keep a child and care for it at such a young age is anything but irresponsible.
 And to say a teenage mother must have been raised wrong- hello?
 Since when do well raised teens never have sex?